Updated: 27 August 2024

 Learn more about constructive dismissal.

-A way of looking at a probationary period (although not a very positive one) is that you’re hiring an employee almost at the point of a written warning.
-So if they don’t perform to the standard your business expects, you can engage in a consultation process that results in termination of employment because there is a probationary clause in place.
+With a probationary period, the obligations to consult with your employee are more stringent.
+A way of looking at it (although not a very positive one) is that you’re hiring the person almost at the point of a written warning.
+So if they don’t meet your expectations, you can engage in a consultation process that results in termination of employment because there is a probationary clause in place.

-This does NOT mean that you don’t consult.
-You must conduct a process in the same way as any other disciplinary matter.
-You must also be able to demonstrate that you have provided adequate training and support to help the employee do their job well during the probationary period.
-This includes communicating the standard of behaviour expected, so if there was a conduct issue, they are aware of what was unacceptable.
+In both cases, you need to make it clear if there are any issues that may lead to dismissal if the person doesn't improve.
+You must also be able to demonstrate that you have provided adequate training and support to help the employee do their job well during the trial or probationary period.
+This includes communicating the standard of performance and behaviour expected, so if there was a conduct issue, they are aware of what was unacceptable.

-While you are not protected from a personal grievance claim, a good, solid process and a decent probationary period in the employment agreement will help if you’re challenged.
-Ensure employees on probation sign your policies and codes of conduct and you provide them with solid induction and onboarding.
+Make sure the trial or probationary period clause in the employment agreement is robust and always follow fair and reasonable process - this will help if you’re challenged.
+Ensure employees on trial or probation sign your policies and codes of conduct and you provide them with solid induction and onboarding.

 Medical termination